realbite/blix-rest/README.md

     reset_session           # gen new session id
     session                 # session hash
     csrf_token              # the session csrf token
+    session_skip_update     # do not update the session or session access times.

 route options that affect sessions: